2024 Entry Fees and Updated Rules will be posted and LIVE on July 31, 2023.

 Senior Dancer of the Year (Ages 15 - 19)

-In each of the following Rising Starz divisions each Dancer of the Year winner receives a $200 cash award and a tiara/cap.
+In each of the following RISING STARZ divisions each Dancer of the Year winner receives a $200 Cash Prize and a Tiara/Cap.

 Mini Dancer of the Year (Ages 5 & under)